 The Secretariat will circulate this report to CCPs without delay.

-In order to monitor the use of the TAE in a transparent manner, the Comoros shall ensure the FV Rinascente to daily inform the Secretariat of the trap settings, including the position of traps (30’ resolution), using the template in Annex III.The Secretariat will circulate this report to CCPs without delay.
+In order to monitor the use of the TAE in a transparent manner, the Comoros shall ensure the FV Rinascente reports daily tothe Secretariat of the trap settings, including the position of traps (30 minutes resolution), using the template in Annex III.
+This daily report is required when at least one trap remains to be set under the water.

+The Secretariat will circulate this report to CCPs as soon as possible during its business hours.

-3
+3 The expected procedure

+The expected procedure is as follows;

-From MoP12 to the end of SC11：
+From MoP12 to the beginning of of MoP13：

-The Comoros’ lobster fishery to be tentatively authorised under the current conditions in Annex I The Comoros also follow revised or new conditions if SC11 recommends any.From the end of SC11 to MoP13：

-The Comoros’ lobster fishery to be continuously authorised under the current conditions in Annex I until the reviews by MoP, if SC11 reviews and adopts all documents and data, including “annual vessel catch and effort data”, “observer data”, reports required under the provisional monitoring measures (described in the following section, 2.Provisional Monitoring Measures), and other relevant documents/data required by relevant CMMs.
+The Comoros’ lobster fishery to be provisionally authorised under the conditions in Annex I. SC11 will review all documents and data, including FOP, DCAP, “annual vessel catch and effort data”, “observer data”, reports required under the provisional monitoring measures (described in the section 2.
+Provisional Monitoring Measures), and other relevant documents/data required by relevant CMMs.
+Comoros are encouraged to prepare a draft of CMM stipulated in para 12 of CMM17 (2024) for SC’s review or comment.
 The Comoros also follow revised or new conditions if SC11 recommends any.
-Comoros are encouraged to prepare a draft of CMM stipulated in para 12 of CMM17 (2024) for SC’s review or comment.

-From the end of MoP13 to MoP14：
+After the MoP13 ：

-The Comoros’ lobster fishery to be authoriseduntil the reviews of MoP14 if MoP13 will review the recommendations from SC11 and adopts them with a CMM stipulated in para 12 of CMM17 (2024), and formally approve to conduct this fishery as a New and Exploratory Fishery.
+The Comoros’ lobster fishery can be authorised provided MoP13 approves the review and the recommendations from SC11 and adopts them with a CMM stipulated in para 12 of CMM17 (2024), and formally approve to conduct this fishery as a New and Exploratory Fishery.
 The Comoros also follow revised or new conditions if MoP recommends any.

-The task of SC12

-SC12 will review all documents, data including “annual vessel catch and effort data”, “observer data”, reports required under the provisional monitoring measures (described in the following section, 2.

-Provisional Monitoring Measures), other relevant documents/data required by relevant CMMs and this fishery.
-The Comoros also follow revised or new conditions if SC12 recommends any.

-After MoP14

-MoP14 will assess the recommendations from SC12 and evaluate whether or not enough information exists to continue with a New and Exploratory Fishery or progress this to an established fishery and establish a TAC and its allocation.

 Recommendations

-To designate the Comoros’ lobster fishery as a New and Exploratory Fishery from 31 July 2025- 30 June 2027.
+To designate the Comoros’ lobster fishery as a New and Exploratory Fishery from the end of MoP12 to the beginning of MoP13.

 To provide an interim authorization of the Comoros’ lobster fishery under the proposed designation process.